Gone Batty

-Gone Batty is a 1954 Warner Bros.
-Looney Tunes animated cartoon short directed by Bob McKimson.
+Gone Batty is a Warner Bros.
+Looney Tunes animated cartoon short directed by Robert McKimson, released on September 4, 1954.
 The title (which means to go insane) is a direct allusion to the basic plot premise.

 This is the second Looney Tunes short to use baseball as its main theme following Baseball Bugs.

 Plot

 Bobo, the elephant mascot for the Sweetwater Shnooks baseball team, steps up when his teammates are knocked out (literally) by the Greenville Goons who resort to dirty tactics during the game.
 Despite protests, Bobo is allowed to play and astonishingly leads his team to victory with a final score of 168 runs to the Goons' 167.